Boiler Not Working? Common Boiler Problems & How To Fix

 Now that you are sure that you have paid your bill and your boiler is indeed turned on, you need to make sure that it has water pressure.
 Over time, boilers will start to lose water pressure naturally.

-There are a number of different reasons why this happens.
-You do not need to be a Gas Safe registered engineer to view this fault code.
+There are a number of different reasons why you can get low boiler pressure and you do not need to be a Gas Safe registered engineer to view and fix this fault code.
 You should look at the pressure gauge on the boiler.
 You will see a feature that looks like a clock.